djytw/diva-player/README.md

 # diva-player

 A rewrite of [MikuMikuLibrary](https://github.com/blueskythlikesclouds/MikuMikuLibrary) in JavaScript.
+(To load farc file in browsers)

 # Usage